flant/shell-operator/BINDING_VALIDATING.md

 - `name` is a required parameter.
 It should be a domain with at least three segments separated by dots.

 - `includeSnapshotsFrom` — an array of names of `kubernetes` bindings in a hook.
-When specified, a list of monitored objects from that bindings will be added to the binding context in a `snapshots` field.
+When specified, a list of monitored objects from these bindings will be added to the binding context in the `snapshots` field.

 - `labelSelector` — [standard](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#labelselector-v1-meta) selector of objects by labels (examples [of use](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels)).
 See [objectSelector](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-objectselector).